-There were limited views of the roof areas and chimney stack.
+There were limited views of the chimney stacks.

-The chimney stack was inspected with the aid of binoculars.
-There is one chimney stack visible to the left hand side of the roof.
-This is face brickwork construction laid in cement mortar, with terminals to the top of the flues and lead flashing.
-The chimney stack is external to the wall and has tiled hips.
+E1 Chimney stacks The chimney stacks were inspected with the aid of binoculars.
+There are two chimney stacks visible.
+One to the left hand side of the main roof and one to the rear part of the main roof.
+These are face brickwork construction laid in cement mortar, with terminals to the top of the flues and lead flashing.
+The left hand side chimney stack is external to ground level.